Adenosine Viatris (Adenosine)

 Important Warnings

 There are important safety considerations before receiving Adenosine Viatris.
-Make sure your healthcare team knows about all your medical conditions and medications.
+Make sure your healthcare team knows about all your medical conditions.

 Who Should Not Take Adenosine Viatris